 An effective event page requires the right balance between design, content, and SEO.
 It needs careful planning and preparation.
 That’s why for tradeshows with tight schedules, it’s highly recommended to partner with a reputable company that provides web design and SEO services.

-Around 76% of marketers say email is their most effective channel for promoting live events.
+Around 40% of event marketers say email is their most effective channel for promoting live events.
 Emails drive registrations and attendance rates.
 They provide a targeted and personalized approach at connecting with attendees at each step of the pre-event process—fulfilling different roles such as invitation, confirmation, and notification.

 Email engagement metrics are also good indicators of your tradeshow’s pre-event performance.
 KPIs such as delivery rates, inbox placement rates, open rates, CTRs, reply rates, and conversion rates shed some light into the potential turnout and level of interest from your attendees.